Fidelity Solo 401(k): 5 Surprising Tips to Maximize Contributions

 Spousal Contributions

 What this does is double your maximum contributions.
-Your spouse can make the employee contributions, which are a maximum of $19,500 per year.
+Your spouse can make the employee contributions.
 As your spouse’s employer, you can contribute an additional 25% of your spouse’s compensation.

 5 Tips to Maximize Contributions